How The Best Training Solution Should Be More Than Retail Sales Academy

 Access My FREE 5-Part Retail Sales Training Email Course!

-In-house training solutions are time consuming to create and usually get so diluted by internal bureaucracy and corrupted by people who have never sold anything that most end up failing to serve their intended purpose.
+In-house training solutions are time-consuming to create.
+They are usually diluted by internal bureaucracy and corrupted by people who have never sold anything that most fail to serve their intended purpose.

-If you once had an in-house training program, all you have left now are probably useless dusty manuals, old video tapes, and boring classroom sessions that have Millennials pecking away at their phones within minutes.
+If you once had an in-house training program, all you have left now are probably useless dusty manuals, old video tapes, and boring classroom sessions that leave your Millennial employees pecking away at their phones within minutes.

 No wonder so many retailers have let their training departments wither away...